-Reinsurance costs in the United States remain stable, but the global property market is experiencing significant rate pressure as a result of catastrophic hurricane, fire, and flood loss events of \$30+ billion in 2018 which followed \$60+ billion in 2017 hurricane losses.
-Workers' compensation costs continue to be influenced by medical inflation and increased indemnity awards.
+Reinsurance costs globally have continued to develop in an extended hard marketplace.
+Global property markets, in particular, continue to experience significant rate pressure because of catastrophic hurricane, fire, flood and hail loss events averaging between \$50+ billion annually from in 2018-2022.
+Global property market rates are skyrocketing as capacity decreases.
+The liability market pressures are the result of various high dollar verdicts that are becoming more frequent across coverage lines, specifically in the area of sexual abuse and molestation.
+In the State of NJ, coverage for such losses has become materially restrictive and more difficult to secure due to the reviver law that provides broad expansion of the applicable statute of limitations with regard to reporting.
+Cyber Liability losses worldwide are driving material increases in premiums and the trend is expected to continue with dramatic premium increases and coverage restrictions.
+Workers' compensation costs remain relatively stable but continue to be influenced by medical inflation and increased indemnity awards.
+The on-going COVID-19 pandemic and the potential far-reaching impact economically is still unfolding and difficult to measure at this time.
 Generally, extended periods of economic stability are accompanied by corresponding stability in overall workers' compensation loss experience.
-Employment practice exposures are always a material concern and exposures continue to grow as a result of the development and expansion of laws in this area.
+Employment practice exposures are always a material concern and exposures continue to grow because of the development and expansion of laws in this area.
 The Fund monitors these economic conditions and continues an emphasis on employer & employee training to reduce accidents and claims.